datalayer/support/README.md

 # Datalayer Support

-This repository is used to track bugs, feature requests related to the online service https://datalayer.io.
+This repository is used to create and track feature request and reports for the [Datalayer IO](https://datalayer.io) service.

 - [Open an issue](https://github.com/datalayer/support/issues/new/choose) if the scope is clear.
 - [Open a discussion](https://github.com/datalayer/support/discussions/new) if you'd like to discuss and get more opinions before opening an issue.